 Tourism as a force for good?
-The story of Batang Ai & Nanga Sumpa Rainforest Lodge
+Batang Ai & Nanga Sumpa Rainforest Lodge

 Nestled in the heart of Malaysia on the island of Borneo, Sarawak is a wildlife lover’s dream.
 The state is covered in dense rainforest, pristine rivers and unbelievable animals, this is one of the world’s most beautiful places.
 We’re going to take you through a (very) brief history of Batang Ai, and the story of the Nanga Sumpa Rainforest Lodge.
 A 30-year tale of how this area of the world has been using tourism as a force for good, preserving the wildlife, protecting the people and traditions of Batang Ai.

 However, this then lead to headhunting becoming more like a cult.
 Iban women Shamen believed the longhouses with more heads would lead to better rice crops, and the human heads became a source of fertility… As you can imagine, this led to the Shaman’s convincing the headhunters to continue hunting, even in peace times.
 To top it off, young ladies wouldn’t marry a man who hadn’t taken part in a successful headhunt (talk about being stuck between a rock and a hard place..!).

 Headhunting began to decline with the introduction of Christianity in the 19th century and was all but disappeared by 1920 (it made a brief comeback during the Japanese Occupation in WWII, but stopped again swiftly after that).